-Computers in Homes works with refugee families to help them use information and communication technology as a tool for learning and for connecting with family members that are still living overseas.
+The 20/20 Trust’s Refugee Connect programme works with refugee families in a similar way to Computers in Homes.
+It help them use information and communication technology as a tool for learning, and for connecting with family members who still live overseas.

 Our aim is to provide both the children and parents with the digital tools tools and skills they need to become active learners, access online educational resources, and stay in touch with family and events in their original home country.